White House targets trade secret theft with new strategy

-"For an economy like ours, that's going to win based on our innovation of what we produce and create, this is a critically important issue," U.S. Trade Representative Ron Kirk said in an interview ahead of the event.

-The Obama administration will release its plan one day after a U.S. computer security company said it believed a secretive Chinese military unit was behind a series of hacking attacks.
+The Obama administration will release its proposals one day after a U.S. computer security company said it believed a secretive Chinese military unit was behind a series of hacking attacks.

 China flatly denied the accusations made by the company, Mandiant, calling them "unprofessional."
 Its Defense Ministry said hacking attacks are a global problem and that China is one of the biggest victims of cyber assaults.

-Kirk said the problem of trade secret theft in China was a factor in at least some U.S. companies deciding to move operations back to the United States.

-The companies have "had very frank conversations with the Chinese, (saying) 'you know it's one thing to accept a certain level of copyright knock-offs, but if you're going to take our core technology, then we're better off being in our home country," Kirk said.

-Corporate executives from GE (GE.N) and American Superconductor (AMSC.O), both of which do business in China, will be at the White House on Wednesday to discuss the administration's strategy, along with U.S. Attorney General Eric Holder, Acting Commerce Secretary Rebecca Blank and White House Intellectual Property Enforcement coordinator Victoria Espinel.
+Corporate executives from GE and American Superconductor, both of which do business in China, will be at the White House on Wednesday to discuss the administration's strategy, along with U.S. Attorney General Eric Holder, Acting Commerce Secretary Rebecca Blank and White House Intellectual Property Enforcement coordinator Victoria Espinel.

 Last week, U.S. Representative Dutch Ruppersberger, the top Democrat on the House of Representatives Intelligence Committee, said American companies suffered estimated losses in 2012 of more than $300 billion due to trade secret theft, much of it due to Chinese cyber espionage.